ashleyallphin/bamazon/README.md

-If the requested quantity is greater than the available stock, the app will let the customer know that the store does not have enough inventory for their requested amount.
+If the requested quantity is greater than the available stock, the app will let the customer know that the store does not have enough inventory to cover their requested amount.

    ![not-enough-stock](media/not-enough-stock.gif)